shekark642/P3-Prophets/README.md

 ## Javascript Games

 ### Blackjack
 We created a simple blackjack card game which gives the user a probability of winning the match.
 The player will be playing against a AI dealer that is fully working.
-The game will be played just as how most regular blackjack games are.
-As well, the wins and losses are displayed on the screen to keep track of the player's winnings and losings.
+We used [javascript](https://github.com/shekark642/P4Birds/blob/main/static/21game.js) and [html](https://github.com/shekark642/P4Birds/blob/main/templates/blackjack.html) code to develop our game.
+With the javascript, we made multiple functions such as generating the [cards](https://github.com/shekark642/P4Birds/blob/338e4194c4fe753ffad10a631435293f1fd696c0/static/21game.js#L53-L66) and making the game fucntion normally with all the appropriate [buttons](https://github.com/shekark642/P4Birds/blob/338e4194c4fe753ffad10a631435293f1fd696c0/static/21game.js#L1-L43).

 ### War
-We are going to create a card game where the user can play war against an ai bot, where both players randomly draw a card from a deck.
-After the player draws a card, we give them the probability of him winning the game.
-The player plays their card and the ai bot plays a random card, and the higher valued card wins.
-We will have animation for the player as they play the game.
-For the home page, it can be an entrance to a fake online casino for visual effect.
+We create a card game where the user can play war against an ai bot, where both players [randomly draw a card from a deck](https://github.com/shekark642/P4Birds/blob/338e4194c4fe753ffad10a631435293f1fd696c0/static/warObjects.js#L163-L178).
+After the player draws a card, the probability of winning the game will be at [random](https://github.com/shekark642/P4Birds/blob/338e4194c4fe753ffad10a631435293f1fd696c0/static/war.js#L38-L47).
+The player plays their card and the ai bot plays a random card, and the higher valued card [wins](https://github.com/shekark642/P4Birds/blob/338e4194c4fe753ffad10a631435293f1fd696c0/static/war.js#L67-L86).
+As the same as the blackjack game, we use [javascript](https://github.com/shekark642/P4Birds/blob/main/static/war.js) and [html](https://github.com/shekark642/P4Birds/blob/main/templates/war.html) and make them work with each other to produce the final product which is the war game.

 ## Web Api
 f